For sellers

 Can't be replayed

-Every report binds to a single Mac's Secure Enclave, and the device-key fingerprint is published.
-On a Premium report, a buyer can re-derive the fingerprint on receipt through the Macfax app; if the hardware was swapped between issue and delivery, the re-derivation fails.
-(Basic publishes the same fingerprint for transparency; the in-app re-verification flow is the Premium add.)
+Every report binds to a single Mac's Secure Enclave, and its device-key fingerprint is published.
+On a Premium report, the buyer re-derives that fingerprint on receipt; if the hardware was swapped, the check fails.

 Can't be forged